SagePoint Financial, Inc.

 - VISION2020 Wealth Management Platform - Advisor Managed Portfolios: This program provides comprehensive investment management via asset-allocation planning software and the provision of execution, clearing and custodial services through Pershing, LLC or, on a limited basis, National Financial Services, Inc.

-|The Wealth Management Platform – SMA and UMA Accounts||This program provides a customized asset allocation model invested either with third-party money managers, no-load mutual funds, ETFs or any combination of the foregoing.
-These accounts are held in separately managed accounts (SMAs) or unified managed accounts (UMAs).|
+- VISION2020 Wealth Management Program - UMA Program: This program provides a customized asset allocation model invested either with third-party money managers, no-load mutual funds, ETFs or any combination of the foregoing.
+As you might expect, assets are held in a unified managed account (UMA).

-In addition to investment advisory services, SagePoint Financial provides its advisors with an advanced sales and internal sales desk and team and tool support for retirement planning services, insurance consulting services, financial planning services and specialized services (including lending, trust services and donor advised services).
+In addition to investment advisory services, SagePoint Financial provides its advisors with an advanced sales and an internal sales desk and team and tool support for retirement planning services, insurance consulting services, financial planning services and specialized services (including lending, trust services and donor advised services).

 SagePoint Financial Investment Philosophy

-With the third-party advisory services program, third-party asset managers will have their own methods of analysis and investment strategies.
+With the third-party advisory services program, third-party asset managers will entirely have their own methods of analysis and investment strategies.

 Fees Under SagePoint Financial